virtualagc/virtualagc/yaShuttle/README.md

     extraHAL-S.lbnf

-In Linux or Mac OS X, the complete description of HAL/S in LBNF be created by the following command:
+In Linux or Mac OS X, the complete description of HAL/S in LBNF can be created by the following command:

     cat extraHAL-S.lbnf HAL-S.bnf | bnf2lbnf.py > HAL_S.cf